Freshmen and Sophomore Advisors

 I am a PHHP major who wants to add a minor offered by a different UF college.
 What steps do I need to take?

-Current PHHP Freshman and Sophomores should schedule an appointment to meet with an adviser to discuss minor tracking and feasibility.
-Please bring the UF Application to Add or Cancel an Undergraduate Minor to your appointment.
+Current PHHP Freshman and Sophomores should schedule an appointment to meet with an advisor to discuss minor tracking and feasibility.

 I am a Health Science or Public Health major and can’t get a seat in ENC3453 or ENC2210.
 Are there any other courses I can take to satisfy the Advanced Writing requirement?